magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 ## Interactive Documentation

 {% if docsPrefix contains "paas/" or docsPrefix == "pe/"  %}
-ThingsBoard REST API interactive documentation is available via Swagger UI.
-For example, you may browse ThingsBoard Cloud API documentation using the **[Swagger UI link](https://{{hostName}}/swagger-ui.html)**.
+IoT Hub REST API interactive documentation is available via Swagger UI.
+For example, you may browse IoT Hub Cloud API documentation using the **[Swagger UI link](https://{{hostName}}/swagger-ui.html)**.
 {% else %}
-ThingsBoard REST API interactive documentation is available via Swagger UI.
-For example, you may browse Community Edition demo server API documentation using the **[Swagger UI link](https://demo.thingsboard.io/swagger-ui.html)**.
+IoT Hub REST API interactive documentation is available via Swagger UI.
+For example, you may browse Community Edition demo server API documentation using the **[Swagger UI link](https://iothub.magenta.at/swagger-ui.html)**.
 {% endif %}

 {% if docsPrefix contains "paas/" %}
 {% else %}
-Once you will install ThingsBoard server you can open an interactive documentation using the following URL:
+Once you will install IoT Hub server you can open an interactive documentation using the following URL:

 ```
 http://YOUR_HOST:PORT/swagger-ui.html